camunda/camunda-docs-manual/content/reference/bpmn20/tasks/user-task.md

   main:
     identifier: "bpmn-ref-tasks-user-task"
     parent: "bpmn-ref-tasks"
-    pre: "A task being performed by a human participant."
+    pre: "A task performed by a human participant."

 ---

-A `user task` is used to model work that needs to be done by a human actor.
-When the process execution arrives at such a user task, a new task is created in the task list of the user(s) or group(s) assigned to that task.
+A User Task is used to model work that needs to be done by a human actor.
+When the process execution arrives at such a User Task, a new task is created in the task list of the user(s) or group(s) assigned to that task.

 {{< bpmn-symbol type="user-task" >}}

-A user task is defined in XML as follows.
-The id attribute is required while the name attribute is optional.
+A User Task is defined in XML as follows.
+The id attribute is required, while the name attribute is optional.

 ```xml
 <userTask id="theTask" name="Important task" />